 Finding the evidence

 - Primary sources, such as PubMed, are the best place to start to find original studies (evidence) to answer your question

 - Secondary sources, such as review articles or Micromedex, offer supporting or background information that can either answer your question or further support your clinical question

 Organizing Your Citations

 As you search the journal literature online, you will need to collect/organize your references.
-The easiest way to do this is to use a citation management software, such as Mendeley or EndNote.
+The easiest way to do this is to use a citation manager.
 Benefits to using these are:

 - Stores citation information online